-- Create a Backup Power Plan and store with your Farm Emergency Plan (see "Emergency planning" below). - Check with local, county, and State codes for any requirements to supply backup power during short-term emergencies. - To provide power when the main power goes out, supply critical operating areas with a standby generator wired with a transfer switch.
+- To provide power when the main power goes out, supply critical operating areas with a standby generator wired with a transfer switch.
 Several types of generators and diesel-powered pumps are available.
 Ensure that your generator is capable of supplying the power required by the irrigation pump to convey water to the entire area.
-Install generators with enough fuel storage for 2 weeks of full operation. - Post the operating procedures near each generator.
+Install generators with enough fuel storage for at least 2 weeks of full operation. - Post the operating procedures near each generator.
 Consult your owner's manual for specific safety, maintenance, and operational recommendations.